-Save the Date: Privacy & Pandemics Workshop – Responsible Uses of Technology and Health Data During Times of Crisis
+Privacy & Pandemics Workshop – Responsible Uses of Technology and Health Data During Times of Crisis

-The Future of Privacy Forum, in collaboration with the National Science Foundation, Duke Sanford School of Public Policy, and the Privacy Tech Alliance, presents a two day Privacy & Pandemics virtual workshop on October 27-28, 2020.
+The Future of Privacy Forum, in collaboration with the National Science Foundation, Duke Sanford School of Public Policy, and the Privacy Tech Alliance, held a two day Privacy & Pandemics virtual workshop on October 27-28, 2020.
 At 10 months into the COVID-19 pandemic, what role has tech and data played in combating the crisis, what have we learned about limitations of law, policy and technical tools, and what areas need reform and additional research?